 The specific sites to be restored are within the city limits of Joplin, MO, and are within areas affected by historical mining operations.
-Soil samples from the park sites showed elevated levels of metals (residential clean-up level for Pb is 400ppm) typically associated with mining.
+Soil samples from the park sites showed elevated levels of metals (residential clean-up level for Pb is 400ppm) typically associated with mining (see table below).